Skip to searchSkip to main content

 Name check & reservation (optional)

-• Search ASIC registers to confirm the name is available.
+• Search ASIC registers to confirm availability.

 2

-Prepare company particulars & structure
+Prepare particulars & structure

-• Gather IDs, addresses, and written consents.
+• Gather IDs and written consents.

-3. Apply for Director ID
+3. Director IDs

 3